akash-cs13/mini_project/README.md

 6. Can also check door unlocking for QR Code and it will also promt if the generated QR Code is expired.

 Steps to run environment:
-1. Go to directory in which downloaded folder is present ---> cd .../mini_project
+1. Go to directory in which downloaded folder is present ---> cd ...\mini_project
-2. Paste the command ---> venv/Scripts/activate
+2. Paste the command ---> venv\Scripts\activate
 3. Now you can run the program in cmd window